 Good to know: This page is continuously updated and expanded.
 Subject to change without notice.

-With its usual hospitality, Ausseerland once again welcomes guests.
-All guidelines and current information for a safe coexistence can be read on the website of the Chamber of Commerce.
-All guests who want to visit opur region have either been vaccinated or recovered from COVID-19.
+We welcome our guests with our usual hospitality.
+All guidelines and current information for a safe coexistence can be found on the website of the Chamber of Commerce.

 By following the proven protective measures, all guests contribute to a safe coexistence.